accendhq/link-examples/examples/example-accend-link-next/README.md

 ### 1. Client Component Directive

-All pages/components using AccendLink must include the `"use client"` directive:
+All pages/components using AccendLink must include the `"use client"` directive because the AccendLink component uses React hooks and DOM interactions:

 ```tsx
 "use client";